Category: Parents

 1) Abrupt Changes: Adolescence is a time of great change.
 Brain research shows teens are undergoing massive growth and reorganization in the pre-frontal cortex.
 As a parent you must pay attention to abrupt dramatic changes in attitude, values, beliefs, dress, appearance, friends, patterns, and relations with parents.

-2) Instability: We know teens are moody and unpredictable; however, marked changes in a teen’s emotional state that is not temporary is cause for concern.
+2) Instability: We know teens can display moody and unpredictable behavior from time to time – however, marked changes in a teen’s emotional state that is not temporary is cause for concern.
 Extreme moodiness, sadness, hostility, agitation, belligerence, personality changes, talk of suicide or hopelessness are serious warning signs for you as a parent to seek help for your teen.

 3) Irresponsibility: Most teens vacillate between wanting to grow up and wanting to stay dependent.
 When a teen begins to show a pattern of irresponsibility, i.e. lying, manipulating, breaking promises, being late or absent, a lack of any honest effort – this begins a trajectory that should be interrupted, not ignored.